EricMFischer/personal-website/content/project/vehicle_detection/index.md

 ---
 title: Vehicle Detection for Self-Driving Cars
-summary: Image pipeline model for drawing bounding boxes around cars in a video
+summary: Created vehicle detection and tracking pipeline with OpenCV, histogram of oriented gradients, and SVM, and also with a deep network
 tags:
 - Autonomous Driving
 - Computer Vision
 - Pattern Recognition
-- CNN
 - Image Gradients
 - Object Detection
 - Non-Maximum Suppression
+- Histogram of Oriented Gradients
+- SVM
 date: "2019-06-10T00:00:00Z"
 # featured: true